Table of Contents

 Practical Tips for Using Aleppo Pepper

-Now that you know how hot Aleppo pepper is, here are some practical tips to help you make the most of it in your kitchen:
+Now that you know how hot Aleppo pepper is and what it tastes like, here are some practical tips to help you make the most of it in your kitchen:

 - Start Small: If you're new to Aleppo pepper, start with a small amount and gradually increase based on your tolerance.